tamberg/fhnw-idb/data-transport/README.md

 MQTT is a *publish/subscribe communication protocol* that uses TCP/IP sockets or WebSockets.
 The ThingSpeak IoT platform enables clients to update and receive updates from channel feeds via the *ThingSpeak MQTT broker*.
 A client device connects to the MQTT broker and can publish to a channel or subscribe to updates from that channel.

 * To get started with the ThingSpeak MQTT API, see [MQTT Basics](https://ch.mathworks.com/help/thingspeak/mqtt-basics.html).
-* [List of MQTT libraries](https://github.com/mqtt/mqtt.github.io/wiki/libraries) - curated list of MQTT libraries.
+* For a curated list of MQTT libraries, see [MQTT libraries](https://github.com/mqtt/mqtt.github.io/wiki/libraries).

 ## LoRaWAN